stackql/fullstackchronicles.io/src/blog/2022-08-05-dbt-in-five-minutes/index.md

 ├─ schema.yml
 dbt_project.yml
 ```
-Your models can be organized into subfolders for organization.
-The `schema.yml` file contains tests for columns, can also include descriptions for documentation.
-The `dbt_project.yml` is the main entry point for the `dbt` program, it contains the configuration for the project, including which __profile__ to use.
-Profiles (stored in a file called `profiles.yml` are used to store all of the necessary connectivity information for your target database platform.
+Your models can be created under subfolders for organization.  [__`schema.yml`__](https://docs.getdbt.com/reference/resource-configs/schema) is an optional file that  contains tests for columns, can also include descriptions for documentation.
+The [__`dbt_project.yml`__](https://docs.getdbt.com/reference/dbt_project.yml) file is the main entry point for the `dbt` program, it contains the configuration for the project, including which `profile` to use.
+Profiles (stored in a file called [__`profiles.yml`__](https://docs.getdbt.com/reference/profiles.yml) store all of the necessary connectivity information for your target database platform.
 By default `dbt init` creates this file a `.dbt` folder under your home directory.

 :::info

 You could store this with your project (be careful not to commit secrets like database credentials to source control).
-If you store it in any other directory than the default, you will need to tell `dbt` where it can find this file using the `--profiles-dir` argument of any `dbt` command
+If you store it in any other directory than the default, you will need to tell `dbt` where it can find this file using the `--profiles-dir` argument of any `dbt` command, see [__here__](https://docs.getdbt.com/dbt-cli/configure-your-profile#advanced-customizing-a-profile-directory) for more information.

 :::

-To confirm your project is ship shape, run `dbt parse`; if there are no errors, you are good to proceed running and testing your models.
+To confirm your project is ship shape, run [__`dbt parse`__](https://docs.getdbt.com/reference/commands/parse); if there are no errors, you are good to proceed running and testing your models.

 ## Running DBT Models